Chaudière Falls: European colonization

 The arrival of Philemon Wright to this area in 1800 marked the start of the development of the city of Hull.
 In 1827, the region's first bridge, Union Bridge was built close to the falls.
 When the logging industry began in this area and farther upstream, the falls were again an obstacle for log driving.
-In 1829, Ruggles Wright (son of Philemon Wright) built the first timber slide, allowing logs and timber rafts to bypass the falls along the north shore, along what is now known as rue Laurier in Gatineau.
+In 1829, Ruggles Wright (son of Philemon Wright) built the first timber slide, allowing logs and timber rafts to bypass the falls along the north shore, along what is now known as Laurier Street in Gatineau.
 In 1836, George Buchannan built a slide for cribs between Victoria and Chaudière Islands (on the south side of the river) which later became a major tourist attraction where King Edward VII (then Prince Albert of Wales) in 1860, and the future George V in 1901 both experienced the thrill of "shooting the slides".

 Also in the 19th century, some of Canada's largest sawmills were located near the falls.
 Notable lumber barons in this area were Henry Franklin Bronson and John Rudolphus Booth.

 Since then, all the islands and shores at the Chaudière Falls have been developed and the river's flow and drop have long been harnessed to operate paper mills and power stations.
 In 1910, the ring dam that diverts water to the power stations was built.
 The E. B. Eddy Company operated a matchmaking business, and a variety of pulp and paper mills, later acquired by Montreal-based Domtar Inc. in 1998.
 Operations ceased in 2007, the majority of the private properties put up for sale, and transfer to Hydro Ottawa and Hydro-Québec to operate run-of-the-river hydro-electric generating stations at the falls.